-You may find Chicken and Rice with Tomato Skillet Dinner is a bit too liquidy when it’s first cooked but it will firm up as it sits and you might even need to add more liquid if you’re reheating so it’s a bit of a challenge to get the liquid amount perfect.
+You may find Chicken and Rice with Tomato Skillet Dinner is a bit too liquidy when it’s first cooked but it will firm up as it rests.
+You might even need to add more liquid if you’re reheating so it’s a bit of a challenge to get the liquid amount perfect.
 Some pans hold more heat than others so it’s hard to say exactly the amount of chicken broth to use.
-You can make this entire dish in a skillet or by adding the sautéed veggies and rice to a baking dish, then adding the rest of the ingredients and covering with foil.
 For my heavy metal skillet 1 ¼ cups is about right but you may need to adjust the amount for your pan.

 Garnish with more fresh parsley and chives right before serving.